gravitational/gravity/docs/6.x/pack.md

   # This setting will not install system monitoring application and hide
   # Monitoring tab in the Cluster Control Panel UI
   monitoring:
     disabled: true

+  # This setting will hide Kubernetes tab in the Cluster UI
+  kubernetes:
+    disabled: true

   # This setting will not install the Tiller application